Email FacebookTwitterMenu burgerClose thin

 In general, your personal benefits from Social Security depend on how much you earned during your working life and when you start collecting it.
 The program pays benefits based on how much you paid in Social Security taxes, so wealthier households receive more and poorer households receive less.
 It also pays more based on the age you begin collecting benefits.

 You receive full benefits if you begin collecting Social Security at full retirement age, currently set at 67.
 You get fewer benefits if you collect it early, up to a minimum payment at age 62.
-You receive the most benefits if you want until the maximum retirement age, currently set at age 70.
+You receive the most benefits if you wait until the maximum retirement age, currently set at age 70.

 Regardless, understand how much you will receive in Social Security.
 It will make a huge difference in how long your retirement savings will stretch.

-The Bottom Line
+Bottom Line

 how long will 2 million last in retirement